 In some cases the individual services have separate configuration for locales.
-For example when using Apache you might want to set it in /etc/apache2/envvars:
+This varies between distribution and web servers, so check documentation of your web server packages for that.

+Apache on Ubuntu uses /etc/apache2/envvars:

 '''

 export LANG='en_US.UTF-8'

 export LC_ALL='en_US.UTF-8'

 '''